Last Updated on: 30th September 2023, 08:39 am

-Applying a mattress encasement is easy since they come with zippers and are available in different mattress sizes.
+Applying an encasement is easy since they come with zippers and are available in different mattress sizes.

 Mattress encasements don’t suffocate bed bugs.
-So, if there are bed bugs beneath the mattress, they’ll survive.
-However, any bed bugs from other areas of your home won’t be able to infest your mattress due to the encasement that’s protecting it.
+So, if bed bugs are beneath the mattress, they’ll survive.
+However, any bed bugs from other areas of your home won’t be able to infest your mattress due to the encasement protecting it.

-Essential oils, such as eucalyptus oil, peppermint oil, catnip oil, and clove oil, repel bed bugs.
-Smearing them on your skin before you go to bed will provide some protection.
+Essential oils (eucalyptus, peppermint, catnip, and clove oil) repel bed bugs.
+Smearing them on your skin before bed will provide some protection.

-Alternatively, you can use Vicks® VapoRub™ to deter bed bugs from biting you.
+You can even use Vicks® VapoRub™ to deter bed bugs from biting you.

-If you’re like most people, you’ll prefer to sleep in light clothing, especially during the summer when temperatures can get quite high at night.
+If you’re like most people, you’ll prefer to sleep naked or in light clothing, especially during the summer when temperatures can get relatively high at night.

-However, when dealing with a bed bug infestation in your bed, you may have to sacrifice some of your comfort to get a good night’s rest.
+However, when dealing with a bed bug infestation in your bed, you may have to sacrifice some comfort to get a good night’s rest.

 Bed bugs will bite any part of your body they can access.
-So, if you’re sleeping on a bed infested with these parasitic pests, you’ll need to wear clothing that covers most parts of your body.
+If you’re sleeping on a bed infested with these parasitic pests, you must wear clothing covering most body parts.